flaskcwg/flask-docs-zh/README.md

 - [ ] example.rst @your_username Your Name
 ```

-You can link the username to your GitHbu profile:
+You can link the username to your GitHub profile:

 ```
 - [ ] example.rst [@your_username](https://github.com/your_username) Your Name